What We Do

 – by supporting grassland wildlife-friendly land use policies and state, regional, and national conservation initiatives.

 Prairies and other native grasslands are natural communities of depthless beauty, with which humans have interacted for millennia—each one a library of plant and animal life and their complex ecological interactions.
 These precious grassland remnants naturally and spontaneously generate much that enriches our lives—from unique ecology and carbon storage, to rich soil and clean water, to aesthetic and spiritual renewal.
 The vision of the Missouri Prairie Foundation is to be a model of prairie conservation and native plant promotion and to awaken and engage the passion of others to protect and restore native grassland communities, for the benefit and enjoyment of present and future generations.

 Our Guiding Values and Principles:

-- Effective communication among members and other donors, external partners, volunteers, board members, and staff.
+– Effective communication among members, other donors, external partners, volunteers, board members, and staff.

 – Financial accountability and prudent business practices.

-- Recognition of MPF’s key role as a partner with federal, state, nongovernmental organizations and private individuals who share the goal of prairie conservation and use of native plants.
+– Recognition of MPF’s key role as a partner with federal, state, nongovernmental organizations and private individuals and other entities who share the goal of prairie conservation and use of native plants.

-- Recognition of MPF’s key role in helping to fulfill Missouri’s Comprehensive Wildlife Strategy, as well as regional and national wildlife conservation plans and strategies.
+– Recognition of MPF’s key role in helping to fulfill state, regional, and national wildlife conservation plans and strategies.